 In his four appearances this year, Campbell has scored once and created an assist, and Betis are currently in 11th place in La Liga, with 18 points from 14 games.

+The first player on the Arsenal Loan Watch December 2017 spending his time in England.
 Another loanee with injury issues, Jenkinson joined Championship club Birmingham City alongside Cohen Bramall over the summer.
 He also joined Arsenal in 2011, and has found it tough to break into the starting XI on a consistent basis.